chriswailes/RLTK/README.md

 Here we use associativity information to properly deal with the different precedence of the addition, subtraction, multiplication, and division operators.
 The PLS and SUB terminals are given left associativity with precedence of 1 (by default all terminals and productions have precedence of zero, which is to say no precedence), and the MUL and DIV terminals are given right associativity with precedence of 1.

-### Array Arguments
+### Argument Passing for Actions

 By default the proc objects associated with productions are passed one argument for each symbol on the right-hand side of the production.
 This can lead to long, unwieldy argument lists.
-To have your parser pass in an array of the values of the right-hand side symbols as the only argument to procs you may use the {RLTK::Parser.array_args} method.
-It must be invoked before any productions are declared, and affects all proc objects passed to `production` and `clause` methods.
+To change this behaviour you can use the {RLTK::Parser.default_arg_type} method, which accepts the `:splat` (default) and `:array` arguments.
+Any production actions that are defined after a call to {RLTK::Parser.default_arg_type} will use the argument passing method currently set as the default.
+You can switch between the different argument passing methods by calling {RLTK::Parser.default_arg_type repeatedly.

+Individual productions may specify the argument type used by their action via the `arg_type` parameter.
+If the {RLTK::Parser.production} method is passed an argument type and a block, any clauses defined inside the block will use the argument type specified by the `arg_type` parameter.

 ### The Parsing Environment